-The Fund seeks to provide investment results that correlate, before fees and expenses, to the performance of a specific benchmark.
-The Fund's current benchmark is 200% of the fair value of the Nikkei 225 Stock Average Index (the "underlying index").
+The Fund seeks to provide investment results that match the performance of a specific benchmark, before fees and expenses, on a daily basis.
+The Fund's current benchmark is 200% of the performance of the U.S. Dollar Index[®] (the "underlying index").
+The Fund does not seek to achieve its investment objective over a period of time greater than one day.